-As described in Note 3 of the consolidated financial statements, which stated that the Company and its subsidiaries applied the International Financial Reporting Standard 16, "Lease" starting from January 1, 2019, and elected not to restate the consolidated financial statements for prior periods.
+As described in Note 3 of the consolidated financial statements, the Company and its subsidiaries applied the International Financial Reporting Standard 16, "Lease" starting from 1 January 2019, and elected not to restate the consolidated financial statements for prior periods.
 Our conclusion is not to make modifications in respect of this matter.

-Tu, Chin Yuan Chen, Ming Hung Ernst & Young, Taiwan May 2, 2019
+Tu, Chin Yuan Chen, Ming Hung Ernst & Young, Taiwan 8 August 2019